AunSiro/optibot/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/AunSiro/optibot/main/LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-*Chords* is a python package for trajectory optimization on second or higher order systems.
-A simple interface is provided to create Casadi opti problems and to apply different collocation schemes to dynamical models described by user-defined functions or via Sympy Lagrangian objects.
+*Chords* is a Python package for trajectory optimization on second or higher order systems.
+A simple interface is provided to create Casadi Opti problems and to apply different collocation schemes to dynamical models described by user-defined functions or via Sympy Lagrangian objects.

 The package implements direct collocation methods that (1) respect the differential relationships between the state variables and (2) ensure that the actual dynamics is imposed at the collocation points, two properties that are not guaranteed when conventional collocation methods are applied to second or higher order systems.
 In most cases, the new methods in *Chords* reduce significantly the dynamic error of the trajectories, without noticeably increasing the cost of solving the associated NLP problems.